- Occupational disease is different than a job injury.

 In practical terms, an occupational disease is your medical condition after you wear your body out or get sick from your job.

-- The condition or disease must arise naturally and proximately out of employment.
-It must be a natural consequence of the distinctive conditions of employment.
+- The disease must arise “naturally and proximately” out of employment.

 Statute of Limitations – How long do you have to file an L&I claim for an OCCUPATIONAL DISEASE